sputnik42/autology/README.md

 ### Configuring Editor

 By default, the editor used to modify the text files is `xdg-open`.
-Depending on the editor that currently set as the default, this may not work correctly.
+Depending on the editor that is currently set as the default, this may not work correctly.
 For example, executing `gvim` will automatically return when the editor is opened instead of waiting for the user to save and close the file.
 To get around this, you will need to set the value of the editor to something more sane.
 To continue the example of gvim, the setting is: